-Another exciting NISS Virtual Career Fair took place with presentations that shared helpful information and insight about the National Labs.
-This career fair took place Wednesday, January 19, 2022 from 12-1:30 pm ET with much excitement from our audience.
+Another exciting NISS Virtual Career Fair took place with presentations that shared helpful information and insight about the National Labs. (see Event page) This career fair took place Wednesday, January 19, 2022 from 12-1:30 pm ET with much excitement from our audience.
 We certainly learned a lot from this session!

 NISS assembled three senior statisticians who shared their extensive knowledge on working in these specialized federal laboratories.
 These speakers included Nancy McMillan from Battelle, Emily Michele Casletonos (LANL) from Los Alamos, and Gabriel Huerta from Sandia.
 Seiyon (Ben) Lee with the Department of Statistics at George Mason University Volgenau School of Engineering moderated the session, and introduced each of the speakers before their presentations.
 Each presenter gave a 15-minute presentation to describe jobs for statisticians and data scientists in their setting, their own personal career journey, and advice they provided to prospective applicants and graduate students.
 After the three presentations, the remaining time until 1:30pm was available for Q&A.

 Graduate students looking for post doc positions, and permanent jobs certainly benefited from this informative event and these presentations help recent graduates decide where to place their efforts when deciding their career path.

 The National Labs Virtual Career Fair had over 150 people registered, so there must have been a lot of interest in jobs at National Labs!
 Our speakers shared their stories on their own career experiences that led them to their current position at a National Laboratory.